 - 3 cups Cannellini beans, dry, soaked overnight, drained, and rinsed

-- Rinse the soaked beans thoroughly before cooking to remove excess starch and prevent a cloudy sauce.
+- Give them a rinse.
+Rinse the soaked beans thoroughly to remove the excess starch before adding them to the stew.

 Melissa Wagner